WildCodeSchool/2023-01-EN-Berlin-Remote2-Markdown/david-figueroa.md

 ---

-My favorite food is:
+My favorite food is: _add icons for every food_

 1. Bibimbap
 2. Tacos
 3. Ceviche

 ---

 Sometimes i do a ketogenic diet.
 The goal is to eat 5% or less carbohydrates.

 ```mermaid
 pie title Keto Macro Percentages